Different Stages in the Architectural Process

 Construction documents stage surely requires the maximum efforts from the architects which approximately be around 40% (based on the type of project and the team).
 In this stage, architects and engineers go further into the intrinsic details about the architectural and electrical work in the building.
 Architectural construction documents are the sequential drawings in the similar order of its construction process and it is used by various mediums such as builders, architectural firms etc. This stage focuses majorly on incorporating every information on the architectural design to elaborate the proposed design using drawing and details which are used for the construction process later.
 This is the most important part of the entire architectural process because it involves the connection details, building assemblies, and the other mandatory component details need to be installed and all this information is documented in the CD set of the architectural project.

 Bidding stage requires around 5% involvement of the architectural time where an architect’s role is to make the architectural language smoother and easier for the client and the contractor.
-At this stage, a number of contractors submit their bid on the project and architect assist the client and the contractor if there would be any requirement of more documents or details.
+At this stage, a number of contractors submit their bid on the project and the architect assists the client and the contractor if there would be any requirement of more documents or details.

 One can start the bidding process from the first stage as to keep the budget in the expected control.